allthatjava/boot-example-jpa/README.md

 # Spring Boot Web Application Template
 Example of JPA Application.
-Just for the testing purpose, Embedded H2 database is used.
+Just for the testing purpose, Embedded H2 database is used. `master` branch has a minimum setup, please after read through the `master` branch, checkout the `step2` branch for further example.

 ## Environment
 * Framework : Spring Boot - 2.1.6